 Magdeleine is also contributor-driven and offers similar search options like pixabay.
-Not all images there are CC0 though, some require for example attribution.
+Not all images there are CC0 though, some require, for example, attribution.
 But you can limit your search or the images displayed while browsing to only CC0.
 The review process seems to be a little stricter here than on pixabay.
-You will not find images which recognizable faces in the CC0 category for example because those can still be tricky to use even when they are licensed CC0.
+You will not find images with recognizable faces in the CC0 category for example because those can still be tricky to use even when they are licensed CC0.

 #3 - Picography

 Picography is a website for CC0 images by Irish webdesign agency Hidden Depth.
 It does not offer categories but you can search for images based on their description and their tags.
 Or you simply browse the gallery.
 Most of the images seem to be from the agency's staff but the website allows authors from anywhere to contribute.